decompals/decompedia/projects/gamecube-wii/alice.md

 - nw4hbm
 - Revolution SDK
 - Much Engine code is shared or similar to those used in other Wii games by ELB
-	- Asterix and Obelix at the Olympic Games (released before Alice)
+	- Asterix and Obelix at the Olympic Games (November 2007)
-	- The Legend of Spyro: Dawn of the Dragon (released before Alice)
+	- The Legend of Spyro: Dawn of the Dragon (October 2008)
-  - How to Train your Dragon (released around same time as Alice)
+  - How to Train your Dragon (March 2010)

 # External Links
 [Decomp Github Repository](https://github.com/Alice-2010/Decomp)